rhowell42/DECAF/README.md

 ### Plotting Options
 - Only Plot Nu Slice
   - Redraw the scene to only show slices that aren't identified by Pandora as "clear cosmic."
+Checking or unchecking this box will rerun the spectrum loader, so give it some time.
 - Apply Slice Cuts
   - Redraw the scene to only show slices that pass a vector of user defined slice cuts.
 - Apply Spill Cuts